WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 The Black Mountain

-There had been a dream of him walking down into a great hole in a black mountain, a hole filled with a reddish glare as from vast fires below,Neither of these dreams has been fulfilled.
-The descriptions sound suspiciously similar to that of the entrance to the Pit of Doom as Shayol Ghul, so this is most likely Rand going to confront the Dark One.
-Possibly alone?
+There had been a dream of him walking down into a great hole in a black mountain, a hole filled with a reddish glare as from vast fires below,Fulfilled when Rand entered Shayol Ghul to confront the Dark One.

 Him walking toward a burning mountain, something crunching beneath his boots.
 She stirred and whimpered; the crunching things were the seals on the Dark One's prison, shattering with his every step.

-As far as the second dream goes, some of Rand’s actions have resulted in broken seals and Rand intends to break the remaining seals deliberately in order to fight the Last Battle as Herid Fel’s note advised.
+As far as the second dream goes, some of Rand’s actions have resulted in broken seals and Rand intended to personally break the remaining seals deliberately in order to fight the Last Battle as Herid Fel’s note advised.
+Egwene was alarmed by this and tried to prevent it.
+However, it was Logain who ended up breaking them.

 Confronting the Seanchan